danielpecak/libnest/docs/inner-crust.rst

-Inner crust
+Inner Crust
 ===========
-Tables and data considering inner crust, taken from many sources for example :cite:p:`pecak2024WBSkMeff`.
+Tables and data concerning the inner crust, taken from multiple sources, for example :cite:p:`pecak2024WBSkMeff`.

 .. contents:: Table of Contents
     :depth: 3